Join our Undergraduate Open Days

 An undergraduate Modern Languages and Music degree at the University of Birmingham blends language and culture, placing employability at its heart and preparing you to live and work as an engaged citizen of the world.

+There's an extensive range of language combinations available to you within our Modern Languages department.
 Some combinations we are unable to offer due to timetabling restrictions.
+You can see all our options below:

 International undergraduate scholarships available in the College of Arts and Law